webdeckjs/webdeck-plugin-template/README.md

 # 🔌 webdeck-plugin-template

 This is a starting repo to create plugins for the webdeck web app.
 Everything is setup in this template to get started.
-Fork this or clone it and begin.
+Press the `Use this Template` to create a plugin.

 ## Usage